Particl-Community/academy/guides/guide_mp_setup_installation.rst

 Enable Tor on Particl
 ---------------------

-All you need to do to enable Tor on Particl is to launch Particl Desktop with the proper instructions.
+All you need to do to enable :term:`Tor` on Particl is to launch :term:`Particl Desktop` with the proper instructions.
 Either you to add a special argument to the command you use to launch Particl or you make it a permanent setting.

 Enable by default from GUI
 ~~~~~~~~~~~~~~~~~~~~~~~~~~

 .. rst-class:: bignums

 	#.
-Open :guilabel:`Particl Desktop` and click on :guilabel:`Particl Desktop Settings` in the bottom left corner
+Open :term:`Particl Desktop` and click on :term:`Particl Desktop Settings` in the bottom left corner
 	#.
 Go to :guilabel:`Core network connection` and put into the :guilabel:`Connect via Proxy` field :code:`127.0.0.1:9150`
 	#.
-Hit :guilabel:`Save changes` and restart :guilabel:`Particl Desktop`
+Hit :guilabel:`Save changes` and restart :term:`Particl Desktop`

 Enable by default from commandline
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~